chantastic/practical-bem/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Dialects
 There are a few alternative BEM dialects.
-These examples use the most popular [`--` dialect](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) by Harry Robert's.
+These examples use the most popular [`--` dialect](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) by Harry Roberts.
 Using `--` for modifiers removes a small ambiguity around [key/value modifiers](https://en.bem.info/methodology/naming-convention/#element-modifier).

 **[⬆ back to top](#table-of-contents)**